- Inspiration and guides

 We have gathered 20 tips for destinations with adults in mind, but that are readily accessible to babies, prams and pushchairs.
 Welcome to pushchair-friendly Halmstad!

-The Halmstad branch of popular chain Wayne’s Coffee is located in the town centre in a cosy café in a fin-de-siècle building.
+The Halmstad branch of popular chain Wayne’s Coffee External link, opens in new window. is located in the town centre in a cosy café in a fin-de-siècle building.
 With several large rooms, all with high ceilings and comfortable furniture, the café has ample space for prams and pushchairs, whether you intend to stay for a leisurely traditional Swedish fika or to grab a quick lunch with friends.

 The popular Söderpiren, or the Västra stranden beach, is located next to the marina at Västra Stranden.
 Enjoy an invigorating lunch or refreshments in a glorious seaside environment.
 Relax in the outdoor seating area when the sun is shining or shelter indoors on windy autumn days and enjoy the sight of the waves crashing on the shore.
 Either way, you’ll find access no problem with your pram or pushchair!